STROKE DISABILITY BENEFITS

 C. Marked limits in physical function and in one of the following areas of mental function, both persisting for at least 3 months in a row after the insult:

-1. Understanding, remembering, or applying information; or
+- Understanding, remember, or apply information; or

-2. Interacting with others; or
+- Interact with others; or

 RESIDUAL FUNCTIONAL CAPACITY (RFC) AFTER A STROKE

-If you do not meet or equal listing 11.04, you can still win benefits using your RFC.
-The RFC is the SSA’s idea of what you can physically do in a work setting, after taking into account all of your symptoms.
+If you do not meet or equal listing 11.04, then you can still win benefits using your RFC.
+The RFC is SSA’s idea of what you can physically do in a work setting, after taking into account all of your symptoms.

 In order to figure out your physical RFC, the SSA will examine your medical records.
 They will take into account the symptoms your doctor describes in your medical records.
 Also, the SSA will review any statements from the SSA’s doctors.

 The SSA will also consider descriptions about your limits from your family and friends.
 For example, your family and friends could write statements about how your stroke limits you in your daily life.
-Find out more about how your RFC along with age can prevent you from working.
-Also, find out more about SSA’s Medical Vocational Guidelines.
+Find out how your RFC along with age can prevent you from working.
+Also, find out about SSA’s Medical Vocational Guidelines.
 If your stroke symptoms limit you, then hire an attorney to document those facts for the SSA.

 WE CAN HELP YOU WIN SSD BENEFITS